Ole Miss vs. Baylor Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Ole Miss' games this season have gone over 55 points five of 11 times.

-- Baylor's games have gone over 55 points in six of 13 chances this season.
+- Baylor has combined with its opponents to score more than 55 points in six of 13 games this season.

-- The two teams combine to average 68.4 points per game, 13.4 more than the total in this contest.
+- Saturday's over/under is 13.4 points lower than the two team's combined 68.4 points per game average.

 - This contest's over/under is 10.8 points greater than the 44.2 these two squads combine to allow per game this season.

-- The average total in Rebels games this season is 70.4, 15.4 points more than Saturday's over/under of 55.

-- The 51.8 PPG average total in Bears games this season is 3.2 points fewer than this game's over/under.
+- In 2021, games involving the Bears have averaged a total of 51.8 points, 3.2 fewer than this game's set over/under.

 Ole Miss Stats and Trends

-- Ole Miss has played 12 games, with seven wins against the spread.
+- In Ole Miss' 12 games this year, it has seven wins against the spread.

-- This season, the Rebels have an against the spread record of 5-2 in their seven games as a favorite of 1 point or more.
+- The Rebels have been favored by 1.5 points or more six times this season and are 4-2 ATS in those games.

-- Ole Miss has eclipsed the over/under in 27.3% of its opportunities this year (three times over 11 games with a set point total).
+- Ole Miss has hit the over in 27.3% of its opportunities this year (three times over 11 games with a set point total).

 - The Rebels have turned the ball over nine times this season, 15 fewer than the Bears have forced (24).